sevenns/e-detective/README.md

 For non-developers download only ./dist/ folder and open index.html file for view the work (it's without custom fonts)

 For developers download all (./old-version/ not need) and follow the instructions [here] (https://github.com/sevenns/starting-template)

+# Install old-version

+For work old-version you need to install [GetSimple CMS](http://get-simple.info/) on your hosting

+After, move all files in ./old-version/ to root folder

+Next, go to http://your-site/admin and use next info for login:

+    admin
+    MtvE1SBQgC

+In control panel set e-detective theme and change main domain and password in settings